wcupa2021classroom/autofeedback-s/README.md

-# stevenbitner/autograding
+# WCU-CS-CooperLab/autofeedback-s
 ![CI Build](https://github.com/stevenbitner/autograding/actions/workflows/ci.yml/badge.svg)

-- This repo is forked from https://github.com/education/autograding/.
+- This repo is forked from https://github.com/stevenbitner/autograding.
-- The source repository has not been updated in a long time, so I'm hoping to fix a few issues in this repo.
+- The source repository has not been updated in a while, so I'm hoping to fix a few issues in this repo.

 ## Basic Usage
 The autograder is a GitHub Action that must be triggered as part of a CI workflow.